Yoshiki Foundation America: History

 Yoshiki started his charitable work as a result of losing his father to suicide at a young age, saying he wanted to support children who have had traumatic experiences like he did.

 In 1995, in response to the Kobe earthquake, Yoshiki held X Japan's Christmas Eve charity concert in Osaka, and presented the certifications of new pianos to students whose schools were damaged during the earthquake.

 In 2009, he invited 200 young orphans to attend two X Japan's concerts in January in Hong Kong, and donated money to a charity organization for orphans.
 On March 29 and 31, he visited a town in the province of Sichuan, China, which was devastated by the earthquake in 2008, and donated musical instruments to the schools in the area.
 He again invited children from the local orphanages in Taipei, Taiwan, to be the special guests in the X Japan's concert on May 30.

 In 2010, he founded Yoshiki Foundation America, a California non-profit, public benefit corporation with tax-exempt status as a section 501(c)3.
 On July 1, the foundation hosted a free benefit fan event for charity at Club Nokia, Los Angeles.
 Beneficiaries included the Grammy Foundation, Make-A-Wish Foundation, and St. Vincent Meals on Wheels.
 In 2011, to provide aid to the victims of March 11's Tōhoku earthquake and tsunami, the Foundation in association with Yahoo!
 Japan organized the Japan Relief Fundraising Auction, and all the benefits were sent to the Japanese Red Cross.
 Yoshiki auctioned one of his Kawai Crystal Grand CR-40 pianos, and with restructuring verification system by Yahoo!
 Auctions, because offers reached high as $20 million, it was sold for $134,931.

-In 2014, Yoshiki Foundation America partnered with the MusiCares organization in an auction for a private dinner with Yoshiki.
+In 2014, Yoshiki Foundation America partnered with The Recording Academy for a private fundraising dinner with Yoshiki.
 The auction awarded the two highest bidders each with a dinner and raised $62,000 for the Grammy Foundation and MusiCares.
 In 2017, the foundation donated $100,000 to Hurricane Harvey relief efforts through MusiCares.
 In 2018, YFA donated 10 million yen to assist victims of flooding in Japan, and an additional 10 million yen to assist recovery from the 2018 Hokkaido Eastern Iburi earthquake.